-- Level 1: Quoted prices in active markets for identical assets or liabilities. - Level 2: Inputs, other than the quoted prices in active markets, that are observable either directly or indirectly. - Level 3: Unobservable inputs in which little or no market data exists and are therefore determined using estimates and assumptions developed by the Company, which reflect those that a market participant would use.
+Level 1: Quoted prices in active markets for identical assets or liabilities.

+Level 2: Inputs, other than the quoted prices in active markets, that are observable either directly or indirectly.

+Level 3: Unobservable inputs in which little or no market data exists and are therefore determined using estimates and assumptions developed by the Company, which reflect those that a market participant would use.

-The carrying value of cash, restricted cash, accounts receivable, accounts payable, accrued liabilities and the Singapore Loan (as defined below) approximate their respective fair values due to their relative short maturities.
+The carrying value of cash, restricted cash, accounts receivable, accounts payable and accrued liabilities approximate their respective fair values due to their relatively short maturities.

-As of March 31, 2024 and December 31, 2023, all assets measured at fair value on a recurring basis consisted of cash equivalents and money market funds, which were classified within Level 1 of the fair value hierarchy.
+As of September 30, 2024 and December 31, 2023, all assets measured at fair value on a recurring basis consisted of cash equivalents and money market funds, which were classified within Level 1 of the fair value hierarchy.
 The fair value of these financial instruments was measured based on quoted prices.